DigitalPublishingToolkit/TOD18-Geoblocking/md/09MeesePodkalickaGeoblockingandSport.md

 major media companies being taken down.
-These debates around the publication of fan recordings further underlines the tensions between established geographies of rights and the de-territorialization the Internet affords.
+These debates around the publication of fan recordings further underlines the tensions between established geographies of rights and the de-territorialization the internet affords.
 As an aside, it is also interesting to note that while all corporate organisations – including sporting organisations – enjoy it when a deliberately selected piece of content goes viral, losing control over this process is often treated as a direct threat to their